By Susan B. Curtis

 “How can principals successfully support teachers’ implementation of new curricula?” including the upcoming CCSS emphasis on deeper literacy.
 An ASCD Express article by Nonie K. Lesaux and Joan G. Kelley, Five Findings for Leading Common Core Implementation, offers suggestions distilled from middle school teachers’ feedback.

-Criticism against the CCSS is present among some on the political right, according to the American Enterprise Institute’s Rick Hess, writing in Ed Week.
+Criticism of the CCSS is present among some on the political right, according to the American Enterprise Institute’s Rick Hess, writing in Ed Week.
 In August 2012 Hess wondered if the pro-CCSS forces were sufficiently aware of the conservative reaction against the federal push for the standards’ implementation.
 He cited statements from the controversial American Legislative Exchange Council (ALEC) as well as conservative think tanks, who express concerns about federal over-reaching.
 Though ALEC in late 2012 softened its position on the CCSS, Hess himself continues to be concerned about the impact of implementation, seeing reformers as concentrating more on messaging than improving education outcomes.
-In 2013 several state legislatures proposed dropping out of the CCSS with most bills failing to pass or being tabled, according to Ed Week reports.
+In an August 2013 Ed Week post, Hess updated his evaluation of the political climate.

 What about Science, History and the Arts?

-You can catch up on the Next Generation Science Standards, released in April 2013, at the FAQ page of the NGSS website.
-NSTA has archived a series of free webinars to explain the major practices to be included in the NGSS.
-The last is scheduled for June 2013.
-Ed Week’s Erik W. Robelen provided an overview of the standards, including the parts dealing with evolution and climate change which will likely generate some political push-back, the history of the standards’ development, initial responses from science organizations that had found earlier drafts acceptable or lacking, the elements yet to be completed, and the outlook for development of assessments, as of now unfunded.
+Standards for the content areas themselves are in various stages of development.
+The Next Generation Science Standards were released in April 2013.
+NSTA has archived a series of free webinars to explain the major practices present in the NGSS, including a final webinar presented days after the standards’ release.
+Ed Week’s Erik W. Robelen provided an overview of the standards, including the parts dealing with evolution and climate change which will likely generate some political push-back, the history of the standards’ development, initial responses from science organizations that had found earlier drafts acceptable or lacking, and the outlook for development of assessments, as of now unfunded.
 Discover the hands-on role of teachers in crafting the NGSS from Marsha Ratzel, the Kansas middle grades teacher and blogger, who worked with 50 other educators and industry leaders in her state to review drafts and recommend changes as the standards were developed.
+Recommended by ASCD Express, this series of videos from Paul Anderson can help teachers present content to students at the designated grade called for in the NGSS.

 In November 2012 the National Council for the Social Studies along with the 22 states who are represented by the Council of Chief State School Officers met to continue their work on developing social studies state standards.
 Following the meeting the CCSSO issued “Vision for the College, Career, and Civic Life (C3) Framework for Inquiry in Social Studies State Standards.”
 The eight page statement outlined plans for creating a framework, not standards, for states, as discussed by Catherine Gewertz at Ed Week.
-The CCSSO anticipates the framework will be completed in 2013.
-For a teacher’s take on the vision statement (as opposed to the standards framework educators had expected), read this post from Teaching the Core.
+In July 2013 the NCSS announced that the framework was set for release during the fall of 2013.

 • Educators Tout IB’s Links to Common Core – As districts scramble to translate the Common Core State Standards into concrete curricula and lesson plans, says this Education Week story, some educators are highlighting the International Baccalaureate program as an especially strong fit.